nostromo-1/robotic-car/README.md

 * The Wiimote can be used to:
   * Move forward (A button) or backward (B button)
   * Turn right (RIGHT button) or left (LEFT button)
   * Increase ('+' button) or decrease speed ('-' button).
-Speed is signalled in the leds
+Speed is signalled in the leds of the Wiimote
   * Activate a buzzer sound (DOWN button)
-  * Play a police sound (UP button) over a loudspeaker.
+  * Play a police siren (UP button) over a loudspeaker.
 If you push again the UP button while still playing, it stops playing
   * Increase (button ´1´ + button '+') or decrease (button '1' + button '-') volume of sound
 * It continuously monitors distance to an obstacle in the front side
-* If an obstacle is near, it will drive around it.
-It signals the obstacle by buzzing and stopping.
-It then turns until no obstacle is found.
+* If an obstacle is near, it will drive around it by turning until no obstacle is found.
+If it detects a stall (like in undetected obstacles, due to a non straight position with respect to the sonar), it will move a little backwards and turn to avoid it
-* It monitors battery voltage and shows low battery state by turning off a LED.
-If battery is low, it also signals it via GPIO, and buzzes as a warning.
-It also shows battery status as a symbol in the display.
+* It monitors battery voltage and current consumption and shows them in the display, also showing a battery status symbol in the display.
+If battery is too low, it powers off the raspberry
-* If a button is pressed, it starts scanning for wiimotes and connects to one
+* If the scan button is pressed, it starts scanning for wiimotes and connects to one.
+A long press powers off the raspberry
 * If a pi-camera is attached, it can be used to display the image in a web browser (using https://github.com/silvanmelchior/RPi_Cam_Web_Interface)
-* It displays messages in a display
+* It displays status messages in a display
-* It features a KARR-type scanner
+* It features a KARR-type scanner :-)

 ## Parts
 The following parts are needed to build it:
 * Car chasis.
 For example, http://www.leantec.es/robotica/59-kit-robot-de-4-ruedas-con-ultrasonido.html
-* 4 6V DC motors (if 4WD) or 2 motors (if 2WD)
+* 6V DC motors.
+If 4WD: 4 motors.
+If 2WD, then 2 motors (in that case, I use motors with a wheel Hall encoder, [DFRobot FIT0450](https://www.dfrobot.com/product-1457.html))
 * Motor controller: a L298N based circuit board, like http://www.leantec.es/motores-y-controladores/82-l298-controlador-de-motores-con-doble-puente-h.html
 * Distance sensor HC-SR04
 * Display module SSD1306